alexydens/txapela/README.md

-# Chapela, a kernel from scratch for x86_64 based systems
+# Txapela, a kernel from scratch for x86_64 based systems

 | Feature              | Type                          |
 | -------------------- | ----------------------------- |